khansel01/nes-npg/Readme.md

+# Benchmarking the Natural Gradient in Policy Gradient Methods and Evolution Strategies
+This repository is the official implementation of [Benchmarking the Natural Gradient in Policy Gradient Methods and Evolution Strategies](https://doi.org/10.1007/978-3-030-41188-6_7).

 # Reinforcement Learning
 This project implements Natural Policy Gradients and Natural Evolution Strategies algorithm for gym environments as well as quanser robot